wix-incubator/resolve-unpkg/README.md

 `npm i --save-dev resolve-unpkg`

-This will add the **Resolve-Unpkg** as a dependency to the *package.json* and enable you to run resolve-unpkg command and use it with the Webpack loader.
+This will add **Resolve-Unpkg** as a dependency to the *package.json* enabling you to run the `resolve-unpkg` command manually and use resolve-unpkg as a webpack loader to resolve versions in URLs on loading.

 # Configuration